 St. Stephen’s Church is not a “spiritual spa” where individuals come for self-indulgent pampering.
 Rather, our wellness ministries are intended to promote the kind of spiritual focus and prayerful attentiveness that can lead to a more compassionate life, a life that is grounded in the Way of Jesus.
-And, of course, all that we do is set in the ancient, life-giving rhythm of prayer – weekly Communion with God and one another; some sort of daily devotion, such as the recitation of Psalms and Scripture readings from Daily Morning and Evening Prayer; and, following the example of Jesus, regular times of private, contemplative prayer, times for “resting in God.”
+And, of course, all that we do is set in the ancient, life-giving rhythm of prayer – weekly communion with God and one another; some sort of daily devotion, such as the recitation of psalms and scripture readings from Daily Morning and Evening Prayer; and, following the example of Jesus, regular times of private, contemplative prayer, times for “resting in God.”

-Wellness, Recollection, and Salvation
+Wellness, recollection, and salvation

-The importance of Wellness Ministries at St. Stephen’s has its roots in the ancient Christian understanding of “recollection” and “salvation.”
+The importance of wellness ministries at St. Stephen’s has its roots in the ancient Christian understanding of “recollection” and “salvation.”
 Some of the earliest Christians recognized the importance of stepping back from what Jesus called “the cares of the world and the lure of wealth,” in order to recall or “recollect” the self by remembering who we are and our deeper purpose.
 In our over-busy and high tech culture, in which many feel spiritually numb and emotionally scattered, nothing could be more important than this discipline of collecting oneself and recalling the deepest truth about who we are as children of God.

 Similarly, to be saved is not simply a matter of believing or doing the right things in order to go to heaven when you die.
 Instead, to be saved can be understood, quite simply, as being made whole and well.
 The second century theologian, Irenaeus of Lyons, famously said that "the glory of God is a human being who is fully alive."
 Our wellness ministries seek to promote habits and disciplines that re-center us in God, “the Lord and giver of life.”

 The New Testament word for “salvation” is the same word for “healing” and “making whole.”
 Our English word, “salve,” helps us to recover this ancient understanding of salvation.
 A salve, of course, is an ointment or other agent of healing.
 But again, this is far from a narcissistic endeavor.
 The litmus test for spiritual healing is not a buff body, a peaceful mind, and a life that is removed from the sufferings of the world.
-Rather, the litmus test for healing and wellness, as we understand these things, is a life that is growing in compassion for others.We see our wellness ministries as extensions of the healing ministry of Jesus.
-These ministries encourage:
+Rather, the fruit of healing and wellness, as we understand these things, is a life that is growing in compassion for others.

 VCU Pharmacy Students